-Students are expected to attend school everyday.
+Students are expected to attend school every day.
 Attendance is vital for the success of the student.
-However, if the student has a medical appointment an excuse will need to be provided to the school within 3 days of the student returning to school.
-After the 3 days the absence will be marked unexcused.
-This also will apply if a student is absent due to sickness and/or death in the family.
-Parents will pay a \$50 fee for their child to attend Saturday school.
-Special circumstances can be appealed to the Leadership Committee for consideration.
+If a student is absent for any reason, a written excuse will need to be provided to the school within 3 days of the student returning to school.
+After 3 days, the absence will be marked unexcused, regardless of the reason for the absence.
+The status of absences will not be changed after this time without the approval of the Head of School.
+Special circumstances may be appealed to the Leadership Committee for consideration.

 Students must attend school until 11:30 or half a day to be counted present for the day.
-Students must attend at least half a day to participate in any extracurricular activity that day, including practices.
+Students must attend at least half a day to participate in any extracurricular activity that day, including practices